How is the work of the Economic and Social Council organized?

 Who is the President of the Economic and Social Council?

-The presidency changes at the beginning of every year.
+The presidency changes every year at the ECOSOC’s first organizational session.
 Information about the current President, H.E.
-Frederick Musiiwa Makamure Shava (Republic of Zimbabwe), is posted at the ECOSOC President's page.
+Munir Akram (Pakistan) is posted at the ECOSOC President's page.

 What is the composition of the ECOSOC Bureau?

 The Bureau of ECOSOC includes one Government from each of five world regions – Latin America and the Caribbean, Africa, Asia, East Europe, and West Europe and the other developed countries.
 Each year, a representative from a different region is chosen to head the Council as its President.
-Information about the ECOSOC Bureau for 2015 is posted.
+Information about the Bureau for the 2021 Cycle is posted.

 Who has been President in the Past?